HHS/simpler-grants-gov/documentation/frontend/featureFlags.md

 For codebase/deployment level feature flagging that isn't meant for users to be able to configure, those continue to be implemented using `process.env`.

+## Feature flags in use

+As of February 2024, the following feature flags are set in the project:
+1. hideSearch -
+  * Defaults to true
+  * This is for hiding the search page as it is being developed and user tested
+  * This should be removed when the search page goes live, before May 2024

 ## Non-developer usage

 There are two ways to manage feature flags.